 “The Four Pillars are unforgiving.
 Feel hate.”

-The blast was explosive as Papa Ghede held down the trigger.
-A muted ripple of bullets erupted through Corbin's body cavity, exiting the top of his bald skull, blasting his brain matter in every direction and decimating his entire head.
+The blast was explosive as Corbin held down the trigger.
+A muted ripple of bullets kept erupting through his body cavity, exiting the top of his bald skull, blasting his brain matter in every direction and decimating his entire head.
 His body collapsed, headless and bare assed, onto the pile of death.

 The wind swirled once more.
 It circled Nellie and Timmy, whispering prayers of release, of confidence, of redemption.
 The lights flickered, the floor rippled then everything fell silent.
 The Four Pillars were gone.

-Outside, Rex Zulu was leading a band of exhausted dancers in a single file away from the mill.
+Outside, Rex Zulu lead the band of exhausted dancers in a single file away from the mill.
 They dripped with reverence and blood.
 No drums.
 No chants.
 Back to the light.
 Back to the French Quarter.
 Back to Black Carne Valé.

 Nellie looked to Timmy.
 They were both stained in the blood of the haters, exhausted and frail.

 “It's over,” said Nellie.